Ronnia Fornstedt

-Ronnia Stephanie Fornstedt (born December 25, 1990) is a Swedish fashion model and beauty pageant titleholder who won Miss Universe Sweden 2011.
+Ronnia Stephanie Fornstedt (born 25 December 1990) is a Swedish fashion model and beauty pageant titleholder who won Miss Universe Sweden 2011 then represented her country at Miss Universe 2011.

 Miss Universe Sweden 2011

-Fornstedt was crowned Miss Universe Sweden 2011 in June, and represented Sweden at Miss Universe 2011 in São Paulo, Brazil on September 12.
+Fornstedt was crowned Miss Universe Sweden 2011 in June and represented Sweden at Miss Universe 2011 in São Paulo, Brazil on September 12.
+She won the Miss Photogenic award.
 The crowning was made by Starworld Entertainment.

 Fornstedt has been signed with agencies such as Elite Stockholm and Zap Models.
 Fornstedt became the face of Transderma Skin Care after her crowning in June 2011.